smok-serwis/smok-client/docs/extras.rst

 .. autoclass:: smokclient.extras.BaseDataToSynchronize
     :members:

-And create an instance of `BasePathpointDatabase` and feed it to the third argument of :class:`~smokclient.client.SMOKDevice`.
+And create an instance of `BasePathpointDatabase` and feed it to argument of :class:`~smokclient.client.SMOKDevice`.

 If you need quickly a persisting pathpoint database, try